Buying real estate in Luxembourg?

 Everything you need to know before buying real estate is included in our Luxembourg Property Pack

-We constantly update this blog post to reflect the latest official rules and market conditions so you always have accurate information.
+We constantly update this blog post to reflect the latest legal and market changes, so you're always reading the most current version.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Luxembourg.